Logarithmic gradient estimate and Universal bounds for semilinear elliptic equations revisited: Generalization under Bakry- E mery curvature

-For deriving universal boundedness estimate and logarithmic gradient estimate, we need to recall some previous lemmas and their proofs and analyse how to generalize them for equation \eqref{v}.
-First, we need analogues of Lemma \ref{k1} and Lemma \ref{k2} which yield subelliptic inequalties of first and second auxiliary functions of solutions respectively.
-For brief description, we define
+For deriving universal bounds and gradient estimate, we need to recall some previous lemmas and their proofs and analyse how to generalize them for equation \eqref{vle}.
+First, we need analogues of Lemma \ref{k1} and Lemma \ref{k2} which yield elliptic inequalties of first and second type auxiliary functions of solutions respectively.
+For brief description, we define \(\infty\) -dimensional and \(m\) -dimensional Bakry-Émery Ricci curvature respectively.